qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 For container contagious borrow, a solution is to firstly copy the keys to a new container then use keys to access the container.

+There is a misconception: "I already choosed Rust.
+So I must optimize performance to justify 'Rust cost'.
+I must not do unnecessary copy."
+The performance follows 80/20 rule.
+80% of time is spent executing 20% code [^8020].
+If some code is not bottleneck, optimizing it has neglegible effect.
+Only optimize after knowing bottleneck.
+Also performance is not the sole reason of using Rust (e.g. avoid data race Heisenbug).

+[^8020]: Exact numbers may be different.
+The idea is that the "performance cost contribution" of code is highly biased (fat-tail distribution).

 ## Contagious borrowing between branches

 It's a common pattern that we cache some things using a map.
 If the element is not in cache, we compute it and put into map.